abdullahsattaar/abdullahsattaar/README.md

 - 👀 I’m interested in technological evoulution.
 - 🌱 I’m currently doing my Bachelors of Comouter Science from National Univerisity of Computer and Emerging Sciences FAST Lahore.
 - 💞️ I’m looking to collaborate on technological ventures which includes AI, MERN, Software Testing and game development.
-- 📫 How to reach me? mail me abdullahsattar877@gmail.com
+- 📫 How to reach me? https://linktr.ee/muhabdullahsattar